syncthing/docs/specs/untrusted.rst

             shape = "record"
         ]
         "e" [
-            label = "nonce (24 B) | tag (16 B) | <h> ciphertext (variable)"
+            label = "nonce (24 B) | <h> ciphertext (variable) | tag (16 B)"
             shape = "record"
         ]
         u:h -> e:h [ label = "XChaCha20-Poly1305" ]
     }

 This is repeated for all required blocks.
-At the end, the untrusted device appends the fake metadata (including the correct, encrypted, metadata) to the file.
-This serves no purpose during normal operations, but enables offline decryption of an encrypted folder without database access.
+At the end, the untrusted device appends the fake FileInfo (which includes the original, encrypted, FileInfo) to the file.
+This serves no purpose during normal operations, but enables offline decryption of an encrypted folder without database access and, in principle, scanning an encrypted folder to populate the database should it be lost or corrupted.

 .. graphviz::